taskswithcode/taskswithcode/README.md

+I am a machine learning practitioner supporting open research.

+_Machine learning research fuels the progress in AI we are witnessing today.
+Researchers and practitioners who contribute to open source are the silent catalysts fueling this rapid growth, while companies largely enjoy the gains from their work._

+_Any company that leverages machine learning hopefully,  in good conscience, feels compelled to support researchers & practitioners who  publish code, models/notebooks/apps with permissible licenses, in a tangible way  beyond just attribution for legal compliance_

+ Github sponsorship is one way to directly support [these researchers](https://github.com/taskswithcode/sota_researchers_with_published_code)  and practitioners.
+However, the vast majority of them have not enabled sponsorship yet.
+At this point, the only show of support we can offer them is starring their repos.
+Hopefully more of them will enable [Github sponsorship](https://github.com/sponsors#regions)

 # Contributions to Open Research & Education

 - [![SOTA Researchers](https://raw.githubusercontent.com/taskswithcode/image_assets/main/.github/images/SOTAResearchers.svg)](https://github.com/taskswithcode/sota_researchers_with_published_code) - _Highlighting the work of SOTA reseachers & practitioners who publish code, models, app & notebooks (in some cases) for a paper_